 Feedback is highly appreciated.
 I love to improve continuously.
 It’s nice to know what I’m doing well, but it’s even better when I’m told what to do differently.

 - Don’t hesitate to reach out if you’re blocked, or if something’s bothering you

 - I enjoy reading and discussing what I’ve read.
 It’s nice to get inspired by others’ experiences and see if one can use something from them.
 To get the time for reading, and trying things out, I book time in my calendar.
 The same goes for setting aside time to work on specific tasks.

 - During vacations I am usually literally offline, i.e. I’m in the mountains with no coverage

-- I find The Eisenhower matrix, and the Impact/Effort-matrix useful, and might refer to them a few times.
+- I find The Eisenhower matrix, Impact/Effort-matrix, and The Cynefin Framework useful, and might refer to them a few times.

 Any thoughts, comments or corrections after reading this post?
 Please, do reach out by E-mail.
 Thanks.